FernandoRojo/GlobalHackVI/README.md

 # GlobalHackVI
-Connecting possible service and utilities to isolated groups supporting a commmon cause
+Connecting possible service and utilities to isolated groups supporting a common cause